-If you decide to take a herbal remedy it is always best to be informed properly as these can interact with other medications and taken long term can be harmful.
+If you decide to take an herbal remedy it is always best to be informed properly as these can interact with medications and taken long term can be harmful.
 Not as harmful as most medications taken long term though!

 Ideally you would consult a Nutritional Therapist to get a supplement prescription, this really helps when you go into the store.

 For supplements to work you need to take them for the required amount of time or even on going.
 For example Vitamin C needs to be taken every day but spread over the day in smaller doses to keep blood levels high.
 You also need different amounts according to your needs, like through the winter, or when you are sick, or to protect you from catching a cold from someone - a Nutritional Therapist can advise you on the safest doses and types.

 As we get older our digestion becomes slower with less 'fire' to be able to breakdown nutrients at molecular level.

 This when you need to start taking supplements to make up for not being able to get it from your diet.
 Taking supplements like digestive enzymes can also help get the most from foods, and in some cases can aid digestion in those that have lost much of their pancreatic out put.